Vincit/objection.js/doc/api/model/static-properties.md

           // references to nested fields (or arrays of references).
           // Here the relation is created between `persons.id` and
           // `animals.json.details.ownerId` properties.
 The reference
-          // must be casted to the same type as the other key.
+          // must be cast to the same type as the other key.
           to: ref('animals.json:details.ownerId').castInt()
         }
       },